If you are building with the Navigation SDK v2 and higher, you can choose from two pricing options:

 - Directions refresh API

-Requests made by the Navigation SDK during an Active Guidance or Free Drive navigation session are included in both Navigation-related MAUs.
+Requests made by the Navigation SDK during an Active Guidance or Free Drive navigation session are included free of charge.
 This means you will not be billed separately for any requests made during the navigation session.

-Maps-related MAUs and integrated Search SDK functionality are always billed separately from the navigation resources.
+Maps-related MAUs and integrated Search SDK functionality are always billed separately from the navigation usage.

 A user who meets the criteria of an active user of both the Navigation SDK (see When is a user considered active? above) and the Maps SDK (see the Maps SDK pricing guide) will be billed as both Navigation SDK and Maps SDK MAUs.
 For example, if you initialize the Navigation SDK, display a map to the user, the user selects a destination on the map, and starts a navigation session to that destination, then that user would be billed as both a "Maps SDKs for Mobile" MAU and "Navigation SDK for Mobile" MAU.